-West Virginia’s Supreme Court of Appeals is the highest court in the state and the court of last resort.
+The state of WV Supreme Court of Appeals is the highest court in the state and the court of last resort.
 It is also the only appellate court for the state.
 Only eight other states have only one appellate court.
-The Supreme Court of Appeals has five justices that hear all the appeals coming from Circuit Court and administrative agencies.
-They also process some appeals from Magistrate Courts and some from Family Courts as well.
+The highest court in the state has five justices that hear all the appeals coming from Circuits and administrative agencies.
+They also process some appeals from Magistrate Courts and some from Family as well.
 The Supreme Court of Appeals has extraordinary writ powers over habeas corpus, mandamus, prohibition, and certiorari.

-The Supreme Court of Appeals also has supervisory control over the entire judicial branch and all lower courts.
-It is their job to interpret and apply the laws of the West Virginia Constitution.
+The highest court also has supervisory control over the entire judicial branch and all lower courts.
+It is their job to interpret and apply the laws of the WV Constitution.

 The Supreme Court of Appeals holds only two terms per year.
 The first starts in January and ends in June and the second starts in September and ends in November.